Palazuelos Variscite Triangular Cabochon · 33 mm media thumbnails

 Dimensions 21×33×5 mm (width × height × thickness)

-Shape and back Triangular with softly rounded corners, flat back
+Shape and Back Triangular with gently rounded vertices, flat back

-Hardness 3.5–5 Mohs — we recommend a closed bezel setting to protect the corners
+Hardness 3.5–5 Mohs — we recommend a closed bezel setting to protect the vertices

 Origin Palazuelos de las Cuevas, Zamora, Spain